agakshay304/PCAP-Mini-Project/README.md

 # iFilter

 iFilter is a CUDA-based image processing project that allows users to apply various filters to their images.
-With iFilter, you can convert your images to black and white, sepia, or apply a Gaussian blur.
+With iFilter, you can edit your images by applying Gaussian Blur, adjusting Contrast and adjusting Brightness.
 Additionally, you can invert the colors of your image to create a unique effect.
 This project is designed to take advantage of the power of CUDA-enabled GPUs to provide fast and efficient image processing.

 ## Installation